MGH CASI Early Career Pilot Awards

 Award Amount: Each award is $50,000 per year, plus 20% indirect costs

-The CASI Early Career Pilot Award in Aging and Palliative Care
+The Chong Jin Park Early Career Pilot Award in Aging and Palliative Care

-This award will support research focused on improving the lives of older people and or those with serious illness through research in population and health care delivery science.
+This award will support research focused on improving the lives of those with serious illness.

-The CASI Innovative Junior Faculty Pilot Award in Aging and Palliative Care
+The Ki Sub Joung Innovative Junior Faculty Pilot Award in Aging and Palliative Care

 ELIGIBILITY

-• Applicants must have a full-time MGH faculty appointment at the start of the award and during the entire award period.
+Applicants must have a full-time Massachusetts General Hospital (MGH) or Brigham and Women's Hospital (BWH) faculty appointment at the start of the award and during the entire award period.

-• Faculty who are early-stage investigators, including those who will be expecting an MGH appointment by the anticipated award start date of October 1, 2025, are invited to apply.
+Faculty who are early-stage investigators, including those who will be expecting an MGH or BWH appointment by the anticipated award start date of October 1, 2026, are invited to apply.

 SUBMISSION REQUIREMENTS